OWASP/DevGuide/docs/en/04-design/01-threat-modeling/04-cornucopia.md

 The OWASP Spotlight series provides an excellent overview of Cornucopia and how it can be used for gamification:
 'Project 16 - [Cornucopia][spotlight16]'.
 [Videos on the OWASP Cornucopia website][cornucopia-play] also demonstrate several
-ways the game can be utilised.
+ways the game can be utilized.
 There is also a [OWASP 25th Anniversary Video][owasp25th] that gives a short presentation on the games and how to use them.

 #### References